cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/07 Read topics from internet like Model-view-controller, Flask, MIME types, localhost and other related topics that I was not familiar with
 * 2018/02/08 Started reading NIST document
 * 2018/02/12 Read the GitIssues section from handbook
+* 2018/02/20 Read Latex chapter from handbook and tutorials from Sharelatex.com
+* 2018/02/20 Installed Tex-live on VM(Ubuntu) and ran lacheck on all tech. abstracts
+* 2018/02/21 Read jabref chapter from handbook
+* 2018/02/21 Installed jabref on Windows, created bib file in bibtex format and uploaded on github

 # Theory
 * 2018/01/16 Watched video: Teaching Cloud and Big Data